Jan 11

 We wanted a fast plan that would be easy to follow and relatively painless to implement.
 We didn’t want to suffer more than we already were.

 It took two months of searching but we finally stumbled on a plan that looked like it might work.
-Our trusted friend Steve showed us a booked called Debt Free Living.
+Our trusted friend Steve showed us a book, How to Learn Debt Free Living.

 The title of the book said it all.
 That’s what we wanted!
 We trust Steve and when he told us he had just paid off $67,000 in debt in a little over 4 years I wondered why he hadn’t told me about this sooner.

-He said, “I was a little embarrassed at our financial situation and I wanted to make sure this plan worked before I told anyone about it.
-It feels good to be debt free.”
+He said, "I was a little embarrassed at our financial situation and I wanted to make sure this plan worked before I told anyone about it.
+It feels good."

 Steve told us that we wouldn’t believe what was in it at first, and he was so right.